ortava/song-of-the-day/README.md

 # SOTD - Song of the Day (working title)

 ### Description:
-SOTD - Song of the Day (working title) is a mobile application that integrates with music streaming service APIs to recommend one song per day.
+SOTD - Song of the Day (working title) is a mobile application that serves one song recommendation per day to the user via integration with music streaming service APIs.

 ### Purpose (App):
 I spend a lot of time listening to music on Spotify.
 I've always appreciated it's capability to introduce me to music I would never have heard without it.
 However, the abundance of recommendations given by Spotify and other music streaming services can make it so that they become daunting to explore, and sometimes the recommendations you want are seemingly impossible to find, especially if you just want to get to the music.